YunusEmreAlps/Sentinel/README.md

 ## Contributing

-We welcome contributions to Orion!
+We welcome contributions to Sentinel!
 To contribute to the project, please follow these steps:

 - Fork the repository.
 - Create a new branch for your feature or bug fix.